Uclusion/uclusion-blog/_posts/2021-06-21-estimating.md

 author: david
 categories: [ agile ]
 image: assets/images/unblind.jpg
+featured: true
 ---
 Your agile team has learned to avoid large backlogs and guesstimates but you still worry about delivering value.

 So maybe you've started up a spreadsheet to vote on priorities or have some planning meeting.
 We believe you must do much better than that.

 ### Funding Process
 Building software is a series of decisions about investments.
 Whether your team is deciding on a